philippines69/carlcastroarchives/skills-certificates.md

 Facts & biographies
 </h1></div>

 This was one of my first gigs as a channel writer, but this was also my longest-running one (so far).

-I learned a lot from this gig and I'm forever grateful to the person who accepted me for the opportunity.
+I learned a lot from this gig and I'm forever grateful for the opportunity.

 * [Samples here](https://drive.google.com/drive/folders/1AkDNQ1FOgvbCX4ovp0HI8DBY3iCMBfm3?usp=sharing)